Rebecca Roanhorse: Trail of Lightning and Indigenous representation

-Prominent Native scholar Debbie Reese (Nambé Pueblo) initially praised Trail of Lightning, but upon hearing from Diné writers, poets and academics, she changed her mind about the book, writing that she'd "come to understand that Roanhorse had crossed the Diné’s 'lines of disclosure,' an offense that many white interlopers had committed in the past."
-She retracted the review and criticized Roanhorse for sharing ideas outside the culture and misusing sacred stories.
-Critics argue that because the Indigenous community that Roanhorse has claimed does not claim her, this makes her non-Indigenous.
-Her defenders do not question her claims of Black Indigenous heritage and have expressed concern that questions about her identity are either racist or a distraction from discussions of her work's content.
+Prominent Native scholar Debbie Reese (Nambé Pueblo) was one of the pre-publication Native reviewers Roanhorse asked to review the book for accurate representation.
+Reese praised Trail of Lightning, writing in her Barnes and Noble review that "Roanhorse lifts Indigenous readers, giving us a brilliant mirror that made my Indigenous heart soar."
+But after hearing from the Saad Bee Hózhǫ́, a collective of Diné writers made up mostly of poets and academics, she changed her mind about the book, writing that she'd "come to understand that Roanhorse had crossed the Diné's 'lines of disclosure,' an offense that many white interlopers had committed in the past."
+She retracted the review and criticized Roanhorse for sharing sacred cultural practices and narratives that were not meant to be taken outside the culture, as well as misusing and misrepresenting sacred stories.
+Critics of Roanhorse argue that because the Indigenous community that Roanhorse has claimed does not claim her, or her mother that she claims was from the community, this makes her non-Indigenous.
+Her defenders do not question her claims of Indigenous heritage and have expressed concern that questions about her identity are either racist, due to Roanhorse having a Black father, or a distraction from discussions of her work's content.
 Others have discussed anti-Blackness within Indigenous communities and how this may impact critiques of Roanhorse.

 At some point in 2018, when the complaints of cultural appropriation surfaced, references to the Ohkay Owingeh were removed from her official website; Roanhorse has stated that she believes her mother's family descended from Ohkay Owingeh people but is "trying to be more careful" about how she discusses it.